Mammograms

 How should I prepare for my mammogram?

-• If possible, have a physical exam (including a breast examination) from your health care provider prior to your mammogram.
+• If possible, have a physical exam (including a breast examination) from your healthcare provider before your mammogram.

-• Schedule your mammogram when your breasts are the least tender.
-If you are menstruating, that will be one week after your period.
+• Schedule your mammogram when your breasts are least tender.
+If you're menstruating, that’s one week after your period.

-• Wear a separate top and bottom so that it will be easier and more comfortable to disrobe from your waist up.
+• Wear a separate top and bottom, so it’s easier and more comfortable to disrobe from the waist up.

-• Do not wear deodorant, talcum powder, ointment or lotion on your breasts or underarm area.
+• Don’t wear deodorant, talcum powder, ointment or lotion on your breasts or underarm area.

-• Be able to share where and when you have had prior mammograms so we can obtain them prior to your appointment.
+• Share where and when you’ve had prior mammograms, so we can obtain those reports for comparison before your appointment.

 What's the advantage to getting a mammogram?

-A mammogram is used to detect breast cancer in the earliest stage when it is most treatable, and mammograms can find breast cancer tumors up to two years before they can be felt during a physical exam.
+A mammogram can detect breast cancer in the earliest stage when it’s most treatable.
+Mammograms can find breast cancer tumors up to two years before they’re felt during a physical exam.

 Why is compression important?

-Proper compression makes it easier to identify cancers that would not be seen otherwise.
-It is vital to get a clear x-ray picture of the entire breast.
-Compression also reduces the amount of radiation to your breast and the rest of your body.
+Proper compression makes it easier to identify cancers not otherwise detectable.
+It gives a clear x-ray picture of the entire breast.
+Compression also reduces the amount of radiation to your breast and body.

 Do you have programs that offer free or low-cost mammograms?

-Several of the communities we serve have programs that offer free or low cost mammograms to individuals who are underinsured or uninsured.
+Several of the communities we serve have free or low-cost programs that offer mammograms to underinsured or uninsured individuals.
 Please reach out to the contact below to find out if you’re eligible.

 Care for Yourself: Breast and Cervical Cancer Screenings